River Wonders: Exhibits

 The Amazon Flooded Forest is a large indoor complex that features a wide variety of species from the Amazon River.
-Giant otters are visible from a viewing tunnel and several smaller tanks house electric eels, a shoal of Crenicichla lugubris and smaller fish like blue discus and altum angelfish.
-Also several amphibian tank house Lake Titicaca frogs.
+Giant otters are visible from a viewing tunnel, and several smaller tanks house electric eels, a shoal of Crenicichla lugubris and smaller fish, such as blue discus and altum angelfish.
+Also, several amphibian tanks house Lake Titicaca frogs.
 This complex boasts the largest tank in the park which holds the park's group of West Indian manatees, arapaima, red-tailed catfish and pacu.
-River Wonders has had success in breeding the manatees.
+River Wonders has had success in breeding manatees.
 In August 2016, two young male manatees named Junior and Kai were released into a protected bay in Guadeloupe to participate in a breeding programme.
 However, on October 2 2016, Junior died of renal failure.
 At the end of the building is a tank for freshwater stingrays.

 Attractions

 The park boasts a tropical rainforest setting along with as river theme with various animal attractions, theme park rides and other major exhibits.